yardgnome18/GF_Repo/source/oatmeal_cookies.rst

 Cream butter and sugar until smooth, then add eggs, vanilla, and molasses.

-Add dry ingredients to wet on low, with rasins, chocolate chips, and crushed pecans, fold together by hand with a paddle.
+Add dry ingredients to wet with rasins, chocolate chips, and crushed pecans, fold together by hand with a paddle.

 Drop teaspon sized scoops onto bakings sheets prepared with parchment paper.